DigitalPublishingToolkit/TOD50/md/05FakeNewsMemesUnconscious.md

 [^18]: Gilles Deleuze, *Logique du sens.* Paris: Les Éditions du Minuit,
     1982.

-[^19]: My thesis contradicts Plato's position on rhetoric.
-Plato asserts
+[^19]: My thesis contradicts Plato\'s position on rhetoric.
+Plato
-    that rhetoric is a kind of simulacrum of episteme.
+    asserts that rhetoric is a kind of simulacrum of episteme.
 However, in his theory of truth, he insists that opinion is distinct from an image and holds a superior position in the hierarchy of knowledge.
     Opinions are situated between images and rational argumentation.
 I argue that rhetoric is associated with opinion and the realm of politics, while memes are connected to artificial images; they serve as copies of opinionated arguments.

 [^20]: Horbyk, Löfgren, Soriano and Prymachenko.
-‘Fake News as
+'Fake News as
-    Meta-Mimesis’.
+    Meta-Mimesis'.

 [^21]: Muniz Sodré, *Antropológica do espelho: uma teoria da comunicação
     linear e em rede.* Petrópolis: Vozes, 2002, p.
 56. (Translated from